How Sugar Affects Your Immune System (And What You Can Do About It)

 Real-World Effects You Might Notice

-If you’re stressed or already feeling run down, sugar could make it even easier to get sick.
+If you’re stressed or already feeling run down, sugar could make it even easier to get sick on top of the elevated cortisol levels you’re probably sporting.

-And during cold/flu season?
-Or, say, in the middle of a pandemic (hello, COVID-19 hell)?
-Probably not the time we want our immune systems dozing off.
+And during cold/flu season, or, say, in the middle of a pandemic (hello, COVID-19 hell)?
+Probably not the time we want our immune systems dozing off and taking naps.

 How Much Sugar Is “Too Much”?

-Reality check: One can of soda has about 39 grams of sugar.
-That’s more than a full day's worth in one drink.
+First reality check: one can of soda has about 39 grams of sugar.
+That’s more than a full day's worth in one drink for both men and women.

-It's not just about candy.
-Sugar is lurking in places you’d never expect.
+It's not just about candy, sugar is lurking in all the fun places you’d never expect.

 Ways to Support Your Immune System (Without Living Like a Monk)

-Good news: you don’t have to give up dessert forever.
+Good news is that you really don’t have to give up dessert forever, not that I would ask you to do such a horrible thing.
 Moderation plus smart habits = power.

 Bonus: fruit also delivers fiber, vitamins, and antioxidants.